 People sometimes use shady tactics to bring down a rival website by plunging its rankings.
-This can be achieved by a negative SEO attack.
+A negative SEO attack can achieve this.

 There are many ways in which this attack is carried out.
 The ultimate result caused by this is that your website rankings go down.
-Or Google, as a search engine, scraps your website from the SERPs (Search Engine Result Pages).
+As a search engine, Google scraps your website from the SERPs (Search Engine Result Pages).

 This, in the end, decreases the traffic to your website, making you suffer losses.